Lollardy

 In this 19th-century illustration, John Wycliffe is shown giving the Bible translation that bore his name to his Lollard followers.

 Lollardy (Note: Also known as Lollardism, or the Lollard movement.) was a proto-Protestant Christian religious movement that was active in England from the mid-14th century until the 16th-century English Reformation.
 It was initially led by John Wycliffe, a Catholic theologian who was later dismissed from the University of Oxford in 1381 for heresy.
 The Lollards' demands were primarily for reform of Western Christianity.
 They formulated their beliefs in the Twelve Conclusions of the Lollards.
-Early it became associated with regime change uprisings and assassinations of high government officials, and was suppressed.